kgroveshok/z80-homebrew/FORTH.md

 ============

 $xxxx  - 16bit Hex value
+$xx    -  8bit Hex Value
-"xxx"  - String pointer
+"xxx"  - String pointer    (TODO)

 Words
 =====

-While still a lot of dev going on see os/forth_words.asm
+While still a lot of dev going on see os/forth_words.asm there is also a shell script that lists the words from the source and shows which ones are working and what are left to do